 Why You’ll Never Get Rich By Just Saving Money

 All the “get rich” advice in the world revolves around saving your money.
-The problem with such advice is that it often misses out the point that saving money will merely increase your chances of getting rich through other platforms, such as investing.
+The problem with such advice is that it often misses out the point that saving money will merely increase your chances of getting rich through other platforms, by utilizing your savings appropriately.

-To build wealth, you must first think of ways to make your money grow.
+To build wealth, you must first think of ways to make your savings grow faster that the rate of inflation.
 Read on to find out why having a golden egg is not as good as having a golden goose:

 Although the terms “saving” and “investing” are often used interchangeably, they do not actually mean the same thing.